 This is the first doll I have gotten where the battery compartment is in her head and not in her body, and I have to admit that she does have a pretty hard head.
 Almost like me.
 She does need 2 AAA batteries once they do need to be replaced.

-While she is recommended for ages 3+, there are no small parts for your little one to deal with so the choking hazard is out of the question.
-However because of her hard head I can see your little one probably hitting themselves with her, but still it won’t hurt that much.
-I am 2 and 1/2 years old now and I play with her just fine.
+While she is recommended for ages 3+, there are no small parts for your little one to deal with, so the choking hazard is out of the question.
+However, because of her hard head, I can see your little one probably hitting themselves with her, but still it won’t hurt that much.
+I am 2 and 1/2 years old now, and I play with her just fine.

 She has a soft body minus her limbs and comes fully clothed.
-Her clothing cannot be removed though so that is a bummer.
-She can however be wiped clean with a damp cloth.
+Her clothing cannot be removed, though, so that is a bummer.
+She can, however, be wiped clean with a damp cloth.

 Disclosure: Growing Up Madison receives products in order to conduct reviews.
 No monetary compensation was provided unless noted otherwise.
 All opinions are 100% my own.
-Some posts may contain affiliate links that I receive commission for payment from in exchange for referrals.
+Some posts may contain affiliate links from which I receive commission for payment in exchange for referrals.
 In the event of a giveaway, the sponsor is responsible for delivery of the prize, unless otherwise noted in the posting.
-Giveaways are not sponsored by Facebook, Twitter, Pinterest, Google+ or any other social media site.
+Giveaways are not sponsored by Facebook, Twitter, Pinterest, Google+, or any other social media site.
 Regardless, I only recommend products or services I personally believe will be a good fit for my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”